 In a VI targeted to the host or controller, you can input only arrays of data to a Multirate diagram and output only arrays of data from a Multirate diagram.
 When you input an array to a Multirate diagram from a VI, LabVIEW converts the array to a stream because the Multirate diagram operates on data streams.
 If you input a two-dimensional array to a Multirate diagram, LabVIEW converts the two-dimensional array to a stream array.
 Likewise, if you output a stream scalar or a stream array from a Multirate diagram to a VI, LabVIEW converts the stream scalar to an array and the stream array to a two-dimensional array in which each row in the array is a data point.

 The Multirate Diagram node behaves differently in a VI targeted to an FPGA than in a VI targeted to a host.
-If you call a Multirate diagram from a VI targeted to an FPGA, the Multirate Diagram node outputs a FIFO reference for each port on the Multirate diagram, including input ports.
+If you call a Multirate diagram from a VI targeted to an FPGA, the Multirate Diagram node outputs a FIFO reference for each port on the Multirate diagram.
+The Multirate diagram receives data from the FIFOs as a stream and returns data to the FIFOs as a stream.
+You can wire the FIFO references into a Clock-Driven Loop to send data between the Multirate diagram and the rest of the application.
+You must write to and read from the FIFOs to pass data to and from the Multirate diagram.